henriqueholtz/Aws-Struggle/Produtcs/AWS CloudTrail.md

 You cannot use CloudTrail to track changes to each resource on AWS.

 AWS CloudTrail cannot be used to centralize the server logs for Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises servers.

+CloudTrail cannot detect threats to your AWS account.